belgattitude/solublecomponents/README.md

 [![Latest Stable Version](https://poser.pugx.org/soluble/solublecomponents/v/stable.png)](https://packagist.org/packages/soluble/solublecomponents)
 [![License](https://poser.pugx.org/soluble/solublecomponents/license.png)](https://packagist.org/packages/soluble/solublecomponents)

-`sol·u·ble` provide high-quality, well-tested, standards-compliant libraries that can be dissolved in any project.
+**Sol·u·ble** provide high-quality, well-tested, standards-compliant libraries that *dissolve smoothly* in any PHP project.

-The idea behind `sol·u·ble` is to provide a set of independent libraries to speed up, modernize and enrich PHP projects development.
+The idea behind `sol·u·ble` is to provide a set of libraries to speed up, modernize and enrich PHP project development.

-By independant, sol·u·ble components try to avoid being linked to a particular framework, meaning that you may use it in different code bases or frameworks.
+- Sol·u·ble components may rely on well-proven external libraries such as Zend Framework.
-Every components can be installed separately through composer or download.
+- Each component can installed individually through composer.
+- Quality is ensured through a large unit tests and continuous integration builds on Travis
+- Tested on PHP 5.3*, 5.4, 5.5 and 5.6.

 This repository contains all sol·u·ble components.